hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/IHFC-associate-dissociate.md

 Override the existing `AbstractAssociatePrecompile` and `AbstractDissociatePrecompile` classes to handle this new use case of being called via the proxy contract.
 The new overwritten classes will differ from the existing classes in that they will be passed the token id and the sender address as constructor arguments and construct the associate and dissociate operator classes from these arguments.
+It will also need to send a value into the constructor of the parent class to signal that signature checking will not be required.

 The `getGasRequirement` method can be moved to the parent class as the functionality will be common to both the existing and new classes.
-The `getSuccessResultFor` and `getFailureResultFor` function need to be overridden in order to return a boolean value consistent with other similar ERC functions.

 The class `RedirectViewExecutor` will also be updated to include the cost to perform the `associate` and `dissociate` functions.

 ## Open Questions